adriantamasdevel/rss-feed/README.md

 # Adzooma RSS feed
-Adzooma RSS feed is an test project written on Laravel 7.
+Adzooma RSS feed is a test project written on Laravel 7.
 ### Tech

 * Laravel 7